destapi/reactive/webzy/README.md

 }
 ```

-Restart the server abd fire up a _curl_ request again
+Restart the server and fire up a _curl_ request again

 ```bash
 curl http://localhost:9080/sess